opendocsg/slw-judgments-backfill/2016_SGHCF_4/report.md

 9       The law imposes on parties a duty of full and frank disclosure of their assets, the breach of which entitles the court to draw inferences adverse to the party in breach.
 Upon drawing an adverse inference, the court may give a value to what it considers to be “undisclosed assets” or to give a higher percentage of the disclosed assets to the other party.
 The Court of Appeal in _Yeo Chong Lin v_

-_Tay Ang Choo Nancy and another appeal_ [2011] 2 SLR 1157 held at [64]–[66]:
+_Tay Ang Choo Nancy and another appeal_ <span class="citation">[2011] 2 SLR 1157</span> held at [64]–[66]:

  64 ...The Judge took a broad brush approach in adding 10% more as representing the Husband's undisclosed assets.
-The Judge seemed to be following the mode suggested by the High Court in Lau Loon Seng v Sia Peck Eng [1999] 2 SLR(R) 688, where it was held that when quantifying "undisclosed assets", the court should make a finding of the value of the undisclosed assets on the available evidence and it would be for the other party to prove that such a value is unreasonable.
-This approach was reiterated in Tay Sin Tor v Tan Chay Eng [1999] 2 SLR(R) 385 (“ Tay Sin Tor ”).
+The Judge seemed to be following the mode suggested by the High Court in Lau Loon Seng v Sia Peck Eng <span class="citation">[1999] 2 SLR(R) 688</span>, where it was held that when quantifying "undisclosed assets", the court should make a finding of the value of the undisclosed assets on the available evidence and it would be for the other party to prove that such a value is unreasonable.
+This approach was reiterated in Tay Sin Tor v Tan Chay Eng <span class="citation">[1999] 2 SLR(R) 385</span> (“ Tay Sin Tor ”).

  65 In [ NK v NL ], this court had the occasion to consider the approach adopted in Tay Sin Tor and held that while that approach was sound, it was but one of at least two alternatives.
 Much would depend on the fact-situation of each case.
 This court also cautioned against "unnecessary speculation" with regard to the specific values of the undeclared assets ( NK v NL at [61])...